Carnac the Magnificent: Act

 Audience reaction played a major role in the skit.
 Positive reaction would prompt disbelief from Carnac, stating the ease at which he could make people laugh, such as "This audience would laugh at Dinah Shore backing into a meat thermometer."
 If a joke (often a very bad pun) generated a negative response, Carnac would give a disapproving look, then cast a comedic "Middle Eastern curse" upon the audience (such as "May your favorite daughter be featured in NFL Films' Sack of the Week", "May a bloated yak change the temperature of your jacuzzi", "May you walk a mile under a diseased camel", "May a demented deer lock horns with your daughter's Kawasaki", "May the fleas of a thousand camels infest the crotch of the person seated next to me, and may his arms be too short to scratch", "May a diseased camel be sick on your prayer rug", or "May your proctologist be a frustrated concert trombonist").
 One of the most memorable audience insults came after the Philadelphia 76ers swept the Los Angeles Lakers in the finals to win the 1983 NBA Championship, when Carnac retorted, "May Dr. J slam dunk your cat."
 McMahon's closing announcement "I hold in my hand the last envelope" was always met with a loud cheer, prompting one final "curse".

 The curse concept was created by "Tonight Show" head writer and Woody Allen collaborator Marshall Brickman.
 He dubbed it the "Carnac Saver" and said in a 2009 interview, "I'll go to my grave having to apologize for having invented the Carnac Saver."
 Songwriter Neal Merritt used the Carnac Saver as his primary inspiration for a song with a similar insult as a title, "May the Bird of Paradise Fly Up Your Nose," a hit for Little Jimmy Dickens.

 Tribute

 Since the 1980s, Howard Stern has paid tribute to Carnac the Magnificent with his own skit called Sternac the Improbable.
-The character was also parodied in The Simpsons episode "The Blunder Years".
+The character was also parodied in The Simpsons episodes "Homer's Barbershop Quartet" and "The Blunder Years".

 In 2024 a biography of Carson written by Bill Zehme and Mike Thomas was published.
 The title, "Carson the Magnificent", alludes to the recurring sketch.